DisantHoridnt/LostInNL/readme.md

 - [Acknowledgments](#acknowledgments)

 ## Project Overview
 Every year, numerous individuals go missing in Newfoundland.
-The primary objective of this application is to serve as a central hub where information about these individuals can be stored, accessed, and disseminated, assisting in the search and creating awareness in the community.
+The primary objective of this application is to serve as a central hub where information about these individuals can be stored, accessed, and disseminated; assisting in the search and creating awareness in the community.

 ## Setup & Installation
 1. Clone the repository: